willcliffy/wave-function-collapse-go/README.md

 ## Instructions

 1. Create a compatible tileset in Blender.
 Each module (prototype) must be contained in a 1x1x1 meter bounding box; asymmetrically sized modules are not currently supported.
-Generally, it is advised to create non-enclosed modules, that is, deformed planes tend to work better than cubes and other "solid" shapes.
+Generally, it is advised to create non-enclosed modules; that is, deformed planes tend to work better than cubes and other "solid" shapes.
-    - TODO - make more explicit, provide simple example set
+    - TODO - make more explicit, provide the simple example set

-2. Create a script which calculates basic adjacency constraints.
+2. Create a script that calculates basic adjacency constraints.
 I am using a modified version of Martin Donald's Blender script, available to his Patreons [here](https://www.patreon.com/bolddunkley).
-The output of this script should be a JSON object whose keys are prototype IDs or names, and whose values can be represented by the following Golang struct:
+The output of this script should be a JSON object whose keys are prototype IDs or names and whose values can be represented by the following Golang struct:

     ```golang
     type WFCPrototype struct {